YangPiCui/ErgonomicVerticalKeyboard/README.md

 1. Hands can rest on the desk with palms facing each other.
 This relaxes the shoulder and straightens the spine.

-2. The keyboard takes up minimal&nbsp;space.
-This leaves room for the mouse.
+2. The keyboard takes up minimal&nbsp;space leaving room for the mouse.

-3. Keyboard must be steady during single-hand typing.
-This is for gamers.
+3. Keyboard must be steady during single-hand typing/gaming.

-4. Concave design.
-This is to maximize finger comfort.
+4. Concave design to maximize finger-comfort.

-5. Mechanical switches or better.

-6. Better key layout&nbsp;than qwerty.
-This is for the next generation human beings.

-7. Must not be too expensive.

-8. Must be open source ~~and non-proprietary.~~ (I've had too much trouble with FreeCAD)
+5. Uses mechanical switches.

+6. Optimized key layout.
+Qwerty layout no more.

+7. Inexpensive for adoption.

 ## Resources: